wrnrio/wrnr-firelens-fargate-fluentbit/SampleApp.md

-## A sample app to test WRNR firelens fluent bit. ##
+## A sample app to test WRNR firelens fluentbit integration. ##
-We are going to use this [sample](https://github.com/awslabs/ecs-nginx-reverse-proxy/tree/master/reverse-proxy) to run in an ECS Fargate container
+We are going to use this [sample](https://github.com/awslabs/ecs-nginx-reverse-proxy/tree/master/reverse-proxy) to run in an ECS Fargate container.
+Follow instructions to build and push images to ECS repository.

 - Create a Test ECS container from ECS -> Task Definitions -> Create new Task Definition -> Type Fargate
 - Ensure **_Enable Firelens Configuration_** is selected in **_Log Router Integration_** and **_Type_** is _fluentbit_ and **_Image_** is the image pushed above or the publicly available ECR repo image.

-#### Configuring the container agent or container
+#### Configuring the `reverseproxy` container ####
 The following environment variables that are default for 'es' apply here too.
 ```
 "logConfiguration": {